Subject Area: Mathematics

 What will I study?

-The A level Maths course builds on the skills, knowledge and techniques you have studied at GCSE.
-You will develop your understanding of mathematics and mathematical processes in a way that promotes confidence and fosters enjoyment.
+The A level Mathematics course builds on the skills, knowledge and techniques you have studied at GCSE.
+You will develop your understanding of mathematics and mathematical processes in a way that promotes confidence and promotes enjoyment.
 You will use mathematical argument and reasoning together with mathematical language and proof.
 As the course progresses, you will take increasing responsibility for your own learning and the evaluation of your own mathematical development.
 Students will use their mathematical knowledge to problem solve in both familiar and unfamiliar situations.
 Mathematical modelling of real life problems is also a key feature of the course.